METHODS AND DATA

-- Median Age: Estimated from the age range collected from each study
+- Average Age: Estimated from the age range of the participants

 STATISTICAL MODEL FOR AVERAGE SEROPREVALENCE

 Using a time-series approach with the aggregate-level seroprevalence estimates reported by each project, average seroprevalence over time was estimated using a Bayesian multivariate generalized linear model.
 The model, appropriate for count data where the proportion positive cannot exceed 100%, used a logit link with beta-binomial distributed errors.
 The predictors for anti-N seroprevalence included natural splines for the time predictor, and province-specific intercepts and coefficients with partial pooling.
 Hence, the time trend could vary by province while sharing information across provinces.
-The predictors for anti-S seroprevalence included natural splines for the time predictor, logit of anti-N seroprevalence, and the number of vaccination doses administered in the last six months per capita by province.
+The predictors for anti-S seroprevalence included natural splines for the time predictor and logit of anti-N seroprevalence.
 The 95% credible intervals were between the 2.5% and 97.5% quantiles of the Markov chain Monte Carlo (MCMC) samples.

 The serological assays used are heterogeneous, with different assays using different measurement units.
 By reporting the proportion of positive samples (seropositivity) we avoid the need to standardize different measurement units.
 However, it should be noted that different assays have different inherent characteristics (sensitivity, specificity, thresholds), which affect how positive samples are determined.
 Further, using the nucleocapsid antibody as the indication of prior infection has limitations.
 These limitations are due to factors such as antibody levels decay over time, low immunogenicity, the inability to know exactly when infection occurred, a lag of one- to two-weeks for maximal antibody generation, and the fact that it is not possible to differentiate between the first and recurrent infections.
 Consequently, the heterogeneity in estimates has increased during the Omicron era.
 In BC, for example, the increasing variation in seroprevalence estimates is due to including a broader age range in the source population.
-In Alberta, the reason for the increased variation in estimates is not currently known, but we are working with the Alberta Precision Labs scientists who contributed estimates from residual blood samples to understand possible reasons.
 Given these limitations, estimates of seroprevalence should not generally be interpreted as direct measures of cumulative infections over the course of the pandemic.
 However, absolute changes in anti-N seroprevalence over short intervals (e.g., a few months) are likely to accurately represent sudden increases in infections over the interval.